eladschiller/Renaissance-SDN/README.md

 6. In the newly opened terminal on host 1, move to floodlight_global and start it by using the command **java -jar target/floodlight.jar**
 7. You are now able to see the network being discovered by the global controller.
 To run more than one controller, repeat steps 5-6 for other hosts.

-### Code Authors
+### Code authors and development projects
 This version of the implementation is by [Ivan Tannerud](https://www.linkedin.com/in/ivan-tannerud-12416b57/) and [Anton Lundgren](https://www.linkedin.com/in/anton-lundgren-432a43126/), and it builds upon earlier work done by [Michael Tran](https://www.linkedin.com/in/michael-tran-a1a8b514b/).
 [Emelie Ekenstedt](https://www.linkedin.com/in/emelie-ekenstedt-363463107/) provided assistance along the way.
-This code was developed as part of two master thesis porjects at Chalmers University of Technology, where [Elad Michael Schiller](http://www.cse.chalmers.se/~elad/) served as the primary supervisor and [Stefan Schmid](https://ct.cs.univie.ac.at/team/person/101989/) was the external examiner.
+This code was developed as part of two master thesis projects at Chalmers University of Technology, where [Elad Michael Schiller](http://www.cse.chalmers.se/~elad/) served as the primary supervisor and [Stefan Schmid](https://ct.cs.univie.ac.at/team/person/101989/) was the external examiner who was active in the evaluation of the prototype.

 ### References